-(b) If the employer in a RC case refuses to furnish the voter list yet is willing to agree to an election, but the petitioner or a union with a blocking interest (Secs.
-11023.3 and 4) is not, notice of hearing should issue.

-(c) In a RM case, if the employer refuses to furnish the voter list, the petition may be dismissed for lack of cooperation, unless an expedited election is involved (Sec.
-11312.1(k)).

-(d) In a RD or UD case, if the employer refuses to furnish the voter list, the Regional Director should proceed to an election unless requested not to by the petitioner.
+- (b) If the employer in a RC case refuses to furnish the voter list yet is willing to agree to an election, but the petitioner or a union with a blocking interest (Secs.
+11023.3 and 4) is not, notice of hearing should issue. - (c) In a RM case, if the employer refuses to furnish the voter list, the petition may be dismissed for lack of cooperation, unless an expedited election is involved (Sec.
+11312.1(k)). - (d) In a RD or UD case, if the employer refuses to furnish the voter list, the Regional Director should proceed to an election unless requested not to by the petitioner.
 Frequently the incumbent union already has all the names, work locations, shifts, job classifications, and contact information of the employees.
 However, in any case where this assumption is false (i.e., the certified union has never gotten a first contract, etc.), a request not to proceed from the incumbent may be honored.
 Sec.
 11312.6.

-11312.6 Refusal to Furnish List of Voter Names for Conduct of Election or, alternatively, of the affidavit voting procedure (Sec.
+11312.6 Refusal to Furnish List of Voter Names for Conduct of Election

+If the election is to be held notwithstanding the continuing refusal of the employer to comply with the voter list requirement and the employer refuses to furnish even a list of names for voter eligibility purposes, it should be informed of the possibility of subpoena or, alternatively, of the affidavit voting procedure (Sec.
 11328).
 If the employer persists in its refusal, the Regional Director should decide whether to issue an appropriate subpoena or make arrangements for voting by affidavit.
 A subpoena may also be issued if the employer furnishes only a partial list or a list that does not provide all of the information required by Sec.
 102.62(d) or 102.67(l), Rules and Regulations.